impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 if [ -z "${RBENV_DIR}" ]; then
   RBENV_DIR="$PWD"
 else
-...fi
+...
+fi
 export RBENV_DIR
 ```

-Here we examine everything except the code inside the `else` block, which we'll look at next.
+Let's examine everything *except* the code inside the `else` block, which we'll look at next.

 This block of code is similar to the block before it.
 We check if a variable has not yet been set (in this case, `RBENV_DIR` instead of `RBENV_ROOT`).
 If it's not yet set, then we set it equal to the current working directory.
-Later, once we've exited the `if/else` block, we export `RBENV_DIR` as an environment variable.
+Once we've exited the `if/else` block, we export `RBENV_DIR` as an environment variable.

 Now the code inside the `else` block: